jefflunt/how_slow/README.md

 ### Performance stats

-`how_slow` will automatically capture performance metrics for every single controller action in your Rails app by default in a file:
+`how_slow` will automatically capture performance metrics for every single controller action in your Rails app by default in the file:

     %Rails.root%/log/metrics.log

-You can [change](#configuration) the name of this file if you wish.
+You can [change](#configuration) the name of this file.

-You can [change](#configuration) the list of controller actions that are captured.
+You can [change](#configuration) the list of controller actions captured.

 ### Usage stats

-Want to count logins in order to figure out how many monthly active users you have?
+Want to count logins?

 In your controller code: